wout/dat-metadata-standard/CIP.md

 - `@current_block_size` (`number`): size of the current block
 - `@current_block_hash` (`string`): hash of the current block

-Passing argument directives to the renderer is just like static arguments.
+Passing argument directives to the renderer works just like static arguments.
 For example:

 ```json
 [